coecms/addmeta/README.md

 `global` section, or applied to a specific named variable in the `variables` section.

+If an attribute is listed with a missing value that attribute is deleted from the file.

 For example the following is an example of an attribute file:
 ```yaml
 global: